 - Latin America/South America: Black indicates masculinity, and is also used for mourning.

 - Middle East: In the Middle East, black indicates evil, mystery, and mourning.
 However, it may also indicate rebirth.

 - Africa: Black indicates maturity and masculinity in some African cultures.

-White is most commonly used as a background color, with no significance of its own.
+White is most commonly used as a background colour, with no significance of its own.
 That said, it’s still worth looking at what it means in different cultures.

 - Western cultures: White symbolizes purity, innocence, goodness and peace.
 However, in Italy, it is also traditionally used for funerals.

 - Eastern/Asian cultures: In most Eastern cultures, white indicates death and mourning, as well as unhappiness and misfortune.

 - Middle East: White brings to mind both purity and mourning in the Middle East.

 - Latin America/South America: In Latin and South America, white also indicates peace

 - Africa: In Africa, white symbolizes peace, purity, goodness and good luck.
 However, in Ethiopia it also indicates illness.